theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Use Case: Add Internship Entry From Main Window**

 **MSS:**
-1. User inputs command in the CLI, specifying the internship details to be added.
+1. User inputs details of internship to be added.
-2. System displays success message, along with added internship details in the message box.
+2. System displays success message with added internship details in the message box.
 3. Internship details are now visible in the main window.

 Use case ends.